Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 There are CGT relief schemes available, such as Business Asset Disposal Relief, if you need to pay Capital Gains Tax on gains you make through your business.
 The eligibility criteria and the level of relief available does vary, so it’s always worth getting advice!

-The rate of Capital Gains Tax you pay on the gains you make above the allowance depends on what the asset is, and the rate of income tax you pay.
+The rate of Capital Gains Tax you pay on any gains you make above the allowance depends on what the asset is, and the rate of income tax you pay.

 Basic Rate Taxpayer | Higher Rate Taxpayer | Trustee | |